Sensifi: A Wireless Sensing System for Ultra-High-Rate Applications

 When samples and their timestamps are ready, there are three delay components incurred to transmit a packet: packet preparation, network stack processing, and packet transmission by the transceiver.

 Both FreeRTOS \cite{FreeRTOS,FreeRTOS_git} and ThreadX \cite{ThreadX,ThreadX_github} require the application thread to create a packet data structure.
 This process, which we refer to as \textit{packet creation}, entails buffer allocation from a pool available by the network stack.
 Next, the application payload is sent to the network stack to compute and add proper headers, including TCP/UDP, IP, and MAC.
 This process is referred to as \textit{packet processing}.
 Finally, the frame is passed to the wireless subsystem for transmission.
-Since the \gls{SoC} includes separate application and wireless subsystems, packet creation and packet processing tasks run on the application subsystem, and low-level packet transmission operations (e.g., carrier sensing, backoff) are handled by the wireless subsystem.
+Packet creation and packet processing tasks run on the application subsystem, and low-level packet transmission operations (e.g., carrier sensing, backoff) are handled by the wireless subsystem.
 Therefore, it is essential to reduce the overhead of packet creation and processing to minimize their impact on the sampling task.
-In this section, we study the impact of three protocol stacks: LwIP~\cite{LwIP}, NetX~\cite{NetX}, and NetXDuo~\cite{NetXDuo}.
-LwIP is compatible with FreeRTOS, and the other two stacks work with ThreadX.
-Although both NetX and NetXDuo support UDP and TCP sockets, the major difference is that NetXDuo supports both IPv4 and IPv6 stacks.
-Considering the higher overhead of TCP, and since packets are transmitted over a single hop in our application, we use UDP.
-We assume that reliability is addressed by other means such as link-layer retransmissions.

 Figure~\ref{fig:prtoc_stack_latency}(a) compares the packet preparation delay of LwIP, NetX, and NetXDuo.
 The average {packet creation} delay is around $\mathrm{2.5\:\mu s}$ for LwIP and $\mathrm{0.5\:\mu s}$ for NetXDuo and NetX.
 The main cause of this difference is the memory allocation method used for packet buffers.
 With LwIP, the packet structure prepared in the application thread is copied to the network stack; whereas, NetX and NetXDuo provide a zero-copy method to prevent this overhead.